Synagogues in Azerbaijan

-In Azerbaijan, there are three main Jewish communities – mountain Jews, Ashkenazi Jews and communities of Georgian Jews.
-The total number of Jews in the country is 16,000.
-Of these, 11,000 are mountain Jews, about 6,000 in Baku, 4,000 in Guba and thousands in other cities.
-Ashkenazi Jews are 4.3 thousand people.
-Most of them live in Baku and Sumgayit.
-The Georgian Jews are about 700.
+There are ten synagogues in Azerbaijan, that proved places of worship for the three main Jewish communities.
+These communities comprise groups of mountain, Ashkenazi and Georgian Jewish peoples.
+The total number of Jews in Azerbaijan is 16,000.
+Of these, 11,000 are mountain Jews, about 6,000 live in Baku, 4,000 live in Guba and thousands in other cities.
+Ashkenazi Jews comprise 4,300 people; most of whom live in Baku and Sumgayit.
+Georgian Jews number approximately 700 people.

+Overview

-Q.Zelmanovich said that there are 10 synagogues in Azerbaijan.
-Two of the synagogues are located in Baku, six of them in Guba and two of them in Oguz:
+Q. Zelmanovich claims that there are ten synagogues in Azerbaijan.
+Two of the synagogues are located in Baku, six synagogues are located in Guba, and two synagogues are located in Oguz: